Our Thesis

 11. You’ll soon manage hundreds of private keys, then thousands.
 Key management will become a gigantic industry, and the new battlefront for fraud.

-Some downplay SSI for one belief: people won’t want or be able to effectively manage their private keys.
+Some downplay AW because they believe people won’t want or be able to effectively manage their private keys.
 Truly, the state of the art in private key management UX is awful.
 But we predict big advances in the technology and UX in all the three R’s of key management: reproduction, recovery, and rotation.

 One promising approach, for example, uses Shamir’s Secret Sharing combined with sovereign agents.

-Regardless of SSI, many, many keys will soon be generated and everyone (and many connected things) will need a solution.
+Regardless of AW, many, many keys will soon be generated and everyone (and many connected things) will need a solution.

-Cryptocurrencies create widespread need for key management “at the edge.”
 Securities and real estate will become tokenized and then many other assets, generating still more keys.
-Pairwise SSI will generate private keys for each relationship with other people, organizations, and things.
+Pairwise AW will generate private keys for each relationship with other people, organizations, and things.

 Edge key management will become a massive industry and of course, the new battlefront for fraud.